confidential-containers/confidential-containers/governance.md

 The SC provides decision-making and strategic oversight for the project.
 It also defines and enforces the project values and structure.

-The steering committee also has the security manager GitHub role.
+The Steering Committee also has the security manager GitHub role.

 Steering committee members must have two-factor authentication enabled.